Atlantis-Software/csv.io/README.md

     { name: 'column4', type: 'boolean' },
     { name: 'column5', type: 'date' },
     { name: 'column6', type: 'doNothing' },
-    { name: 'column7', formatter: myCustomFormatter }
+    { name: 'column7', formatter: myCustomFormatter } // this custom formatter is specific to this column ],
-  ],
   delimiter: '|', // default to ';',
   rowDelimiter: '\r\n', // default to '\n'
   showHeaders: true, // First line returned will be the columns names, default to false
-  displayEmptyValue: 'EMPTY' // Value displayed when a field is empty, default to empty string };
+  displayEmptyValue: 'EMPTY', // Value displayed when a field is empty, default to empty string
+  formatters: {
+    date: anotherCustomFormatter  // replace the date formatter with a custom one }
+};
 ```